 Chlorophyll is primarily used in drinks, ice cream, popsicles, candies, sauces, pasta, pickles and even some cheeses.

-In addition to our standard color portfolio, we develop individual natural colors by combining our natural color products into different color blends.
+In addition to our single source colorants, we develop tailored made natural color formulations by combining multiple natural color products into different color blends.
 Custom color solutions are tailored to your application production process and are developed to trigger exactly the right emotions and associations with your consumers.

 Whether it comes to emulsions or suspensions, water-soluble or oil-soluble colorings, tray or spray dried powders or special mixtures, we develop natural color solutions for your application to perform in the best possible multi-sensory way.